minkkanao/GoogleClassroom/README.md

 # GoogleWorkspace
-The code is for the teachers or school G-account Admin who use GoogleClassroom and look for more convenient ways.vin
+The code is for teachers or school G-account Admin who use GoogleClassroom and look for more convenient ways.

+Language: Google Apps Script ( Javascript )